 This action codex was developed before and discussed at the open meeting in Hamburg on October 13.-14.
 2018, as well as on the Free the Soil mailing list.
 Comments and points of discussion were incorporated by a working group and the codex was adapted at the open meeting in Berlin, January 18.-20.
 2019.

-Anyone who accepts the codex is invited to join the Free the Soil action and
+Anyone who accepts the codex is invited to join the Free the Soil action and camp.

-In September 2019 we will collectively block the major YARA synthetic fertilizer production site in Brunsbüttel in North Germany, to disrupt business as usual and show that resistance is fertile.
+In September 2019 we will collectively block the major YARA synthetic fertilizer production site in Brunsbüttel in North Germany, to interrupt business as usual and show that resistance is fertile.
 The action will be an act of mass civil disobedience, using our bodies and our collective determination to overcome barriers and disrupt one of Europe’s biggest nitrogen fertilizer production plants.
 We believe that direct action is needed if we are to stop the escalating climate crisis.

-We need to take action into our own hands and move beyond public protest and political negotiation to act in self defense against the profit driven capitalist system that is destroying the planet.
+We need to take action into our own hands and move beyond public protest and political negotiation to act against the profit driven capitalist system that is destroying the planet.
 Through our action we will confront the dangerous power of companies, such as YARA, that stand in the way of any real solution, and expose them as climate destroyers.

 Everyone who wants to take part and contribute to the action and who accepts the action codex is welcome to participate by, for example, joining the blockades, spreading the message of the protest or providing vital action infrastructure.
 All participation is of equal importance to collectively build a successful action.
 Experience with similar protests is not required to take part.
 During the days leading up to the action we will create space for action trainings, affinity group meetings and action organizing in order for all of us to feel relatively safe and prepared.